chrishuges/protocolsWetLab/relatedToProteomics/rnaProteomePolysomesImmunopurify.md

   - 1.5M KCl (56.0g)
   - 150mM MgCl2 (7.1g)
   - water to 500mL
-  - filter and store at +4C
+  - filter and store at +4C indefinitely
 - 10% (w/v) sucrose - 4g in 36mL of water, 4mL of Polysome base buffer (filter and keep at +4C)
 - 34% (w/v) sucrose - 13.6g in 36mL of water, 4mL of Polysome base buffer (filter and keep at +4C)
-- 40% (w/v) sucrose - 16g in 36mL of water, 4mL of Polysome base buffer (filter and keep at +4C)
+- 45% (w/v) sucrose - 18g in 36mL of water, 4mL of Polysome base buffer (filter and keep at +4C)

 <span id="23-protocol"></span>

 ### 2.3 Protocol

 Make sure you have read and understood the protocol below before proceeding.
 The gradients are the most important part of this protocol, so take your time here.
 Practice makes perfect and sucrose is cheap, so practice your technique in a waste tube before hand if you want.
 I like to make my gradients the day before I plan to run samples.
+The lysis protocol is based on the use of the 'short' lids during gradient preparation.

 1. Prepare the sucrose solutions according to the recipe's above and allow the solutions to equilibrate to room temperature for 30-minutes or so.
 2. Prep your workspace by cleaning it with an RNaseZap wipe.
 3. Prepare a 50mL tube containing RNA clean water, and another containing a solution of 10% (v/v) RNaseZap.
-4. Place an ultracentrifuge tube in the appropriate jig and mark the halfway point using a marker.
+4. Place an ultracentrifuge tube in the appropriate jig and mark the halfway point using a marker (this depends on which lids you will use, the short lids use the upper line on the jig).
-5. Add 750uL of the 10% sucrose solution to each tube.
+5. Using a standard pipette, add 750uL of the 10% sucrose solution to each tube.
 6. Attach a blunt needle to a syringe and draw 3mL of the 10% RNaseZap solution into the syringe and expel back into the same tube.
 Repeat this process 2-times for a total of 3 rinses.
 7. Draw 3mL of RNA clean water into the syringe and expel to waste.
 Repeat this process 2-times for a total of 3 rinses.
 8. Draw a small amount of the 34% sucrose into the syringe and discard to waste.
 9. Draw approximately 3mL of 34% sucrose into the syringe, slowly to avoid bubbles, and quickly transfer the needle to the bottom of the ultracentrifuge tube and slowly fill the tube to the halfway point made with the marker.
 I generally like to fill just beyond the halfway mark (1-2mm), being consistent to do the same thing across each tube.
 10. Repeat this process for each of the ultracentrifuge tubes.
-11. Discard any remaining 34% sucrose solution and draw a small amount of 40% sucrose into the syringe and discard it to waste.
+11. Discard any remaining 34% sucrose solution and draw a small amount of 45% sucrose into the syringe and discard it to waste.
-12. Draw approximately 3mL of 40% sucrose into the syringe, slowly to avoid bubbles, and quickly transfer the needle to the bottome of the ultracentrifuge tube and slowly fill the tube to the halfway point.
+12. Draw approximately 3mL of 45% sucrose into the syringe, slowly to avoid bubbles, and quickly transfer the needle to the bottome of the ultracentrifuge tube and slowly fill the tube to the halfway point.
 Be consistent.
 13. Repeat this process for each of the ultracentrifuge tubes.
 14. Rinse the syringe 3x with water, and then 3x with RNase ZAP water, blowing out any extra liquid, and place the needle in a bag to be autoclaved.
 Discard the used syringe.
-15. Take a short or long tube cap (provided with the BioComp unit) and hold it with the hole in the cap facing your person.
+15. Take a short or long tube cap (depending on which jig mark you used) and hold it with the hole in the cap facing your person.
 Hold the ultracentrifuge tube you plan to cap with your other hand along with a KimWipe.
 With the cap at a 45 degree angle, insert the cap into the tube such that any liquid that is expelled from the tube enters through the hold in the cap and goes into the top of the cap.
 16. Pipette any extra sucrose solution that has expelled into the cap to waste and use the KimWipe in your hand to clean the sides of the tube, if necessary.
 Repeat this capping process for all tubes.
 17. Place the prepared gradients in the cold room for use the next day.